tetsuok/conllx-to-tikz-dep/README.md

 We will describe the usage for each implementation in the following sections.
 Please see `-h` or `--help` for all possible options.
-Again, note that the options is not available for the C implementation.
+Again, note that the options is not available for the C/C++ implementation.

 ### Python ###